FutureWeaver: Planning Test-Time Compute for Multi-Agent Systems with Modularized Collaboration: Abstract

 \section{Abstract}

-Scaling test-time computation improves large language model performance without additional training.
-Recent work demonstrates that techniques such as repeated sampling, self-verification, and self-reflection can significantly enhance task success by allocating more inference-time compute.
-However, applying these techniques across multiple agents in a multi-agent system is difficult: there does not exist principled mechanisms to allocate compute to foster collaboration among agents, to extend test-time scaling to collaborative interactions, or to distribute compute across agents under explicit budget constraints.
-To address this gap, we propose \sys, a framework for \emph{planning and optimizing} test-time compute allocation in multi-agent systems under fixed budgets. \sys introduces \emph{modularized collaboration}, formalized as callable functions that encapsulate reusable multi-agent workflows.
-These modules are automatically derived through self-play reflection by abstracting recurring interaction patterns from past trajectories.
-Building on these modules, \sys employs \emph{a dual-level planning architecture} that optimizes compute allocation by reasoning over the current task state while also \emph{speculating} on future steps.
+Scaling test-time computation has been shown to significantly improve large language model (LLM) performance without additional training.
+However, extending these techniques to multi-agent systems remains challenging: existing approaches lack principled mechanisms for allocating compute to enable effective collaboration, scaling coordination itself, or optimizing compute usage under explicit budget constraints.
+To address this gap, we propose \sys, a framework for \emph{planning and optimizing} test-time compute allocation in multi-agent systems under fixed budgets.
+It introduces \emph{collaboration modules}, formalized as modular, callable functions that encapsulate reusable multi-agent workflows and are automatically induced via self-play reflection from recurring interaction patterns.
+Building on these modules, it employs \emph{a dual-level planning architecture} that jointly performs short-horizon action selection and long-horizon abstract lookahead to optimize inference trajectories under budget constraints.
 Experiments on complex agent benchmarks demonstrate that \sys consistently outperforms baselines across diverse budget settings, validating its effectiveness for multi-agent collaboration in inference-time optimization.